Bouillon cube: Ingredients

-Maggi bouillon cubes are manufactured from iodized salt, hydrogenated palm oil, wheat flour, flavor enhancers (monosodium glutamate, disodium inosinate, disodium guanylate), chicken fat, chicken meat, sugar, caramel, yeast extract, onion, spices (turmeric, white pepper, coriander), parsley.
+Maggi bouillon cubes are manufactured from iodized salt, hydrogenated palm oil, wheat flour, flavor enhancers (monosodium glutamate, disodium inosinate, disodium guanylate), chicken fat, chicken meat, sugar, caramel, yeast extract, onion, spices (turmeric, white pepper, coriander), and parsley.

 Production process

-Stock cubes are made by mixing already dry ingredients into a paste.
+Stock cubes are made by mixing already-dry ingredients into a paste.
 The ingredients are usually mixed in a container (batch mixing), left to mature, and then shaped into the cube form.
 Alternatively, they can be mixed directly into an extruder.